fauconnier-n/Streamlit-SHAP-Explorer/README.md

 ![](https://github.com/fauconnier-n/Streamlit-SHAP-Explorer/blob/main/images/MyApp.jpg)
 *- the sidebar on the left contains fields to input the features of a song and get the corresponding genre predictions outputed by the model*
 *- the first two plots use the SHAP package to plot the Shapley values and feature importance of the inputed song*
-*- the third one allows to select two features and a genre to show the corresponding Dependence Plot of the SHAP values of every predictions made on the evaluation dataset*
+*- the third one allows to select two features and a genre to show the corresponding Dependence Plot of the Shapley values of every predictions made on the evaluation dataset*

 ***